 Geofencing technology is breaking the headlines in the newspapers.
 The outbreak of coronavirus has made the government resort to this technology.
 Do you know where else we use geofencing technology?
 The major brands like Starbucks, Burger King, Uber, Ola etc use geofencing technology in mobile applications.
 Do you want to know more about Geofencing technology and its use in businesses?
-Mobile application development companies create different types of application some support geofencing technology to trace the location of the users.
-Do you want to explore how a geofencing enabled application works?
+Mobile application development companies create different types of applications some support geofencing technology to trace the location of the users.
+Do you want to explore how a geofencing-enabled application works?
 Core Techies application developers are sharing their insight into the utility of the app.
 Keep Reading and Keep exploring.

-How Mobile Technology Use Geofencing?
+How does Mobile Technology Use Geofencing?

 In simple words, a geofence is a targeted area set by the mobile application development company according to the requirement of the clients.
 For instance, if the mobile app is being developed for a food outlet.
-The mobile application developer will mark an area around 300 metres.
+The mobile application developer will mark an area of around 300 metres.
 Hence, the people entering this marked geo fence area will receive an SMS alert on their mobile phones to check out for a meal in the outlet.
 Therefore, customer-targeted marketing is done by geofencing technology.

 Operation of Geofencing On Mobile Application.

 Applications which use geofencing technology require three things to mark geofence virtual technology.
 Mobile developers need to mark a radius of up 300 metres to gain accurate information about their audience.
 Along with this, it requires latitude and longitude to mark a definite area around it.

 Mobile Application: Where do we need Geofencing Technology?